 I’d been writing for work but not ‘creatively’ since my school days.
 I tried, it wasn’t pretty but I realised how could it be?
 I wasn’t getting any practice!!!
 That should be a sensible thought right?
 And yet I think that’s what puts us off is not being great from the start.

 So now I’m a writer because a writer writes and can’t help it, can’t stop, and that’s what I do.

 I started this blog to give me a forum and the kick start to practice my writing, as an adventure, to see where it would lead me and I hoped, to help me find more of my soul tribe, those crazy people that are my kind of crazy, and I hoped it would one day lead me to writing that novel I knew I had in me.

 Best – decision – ever!!!

 I’ve discovered too that writing’s a great way to get to know yourself better, to make sense of the world, for healing, for therapy.
-You think at first and you worry about putting yourself out there but that’s boring ego stuff.
-What you do is discover yourself and there’s great freedom in that, it makes you stronger, clearer and, if your’re being honest in your writing you learn the value of being open, for how it helps you and other people.
+You worry about putting yourself out there but that’s boring ego stuff.
+What happens is you discover yourself and there’s great freedom in that.
+And, if your’re being honest and clear in your writing you learn the value of being open, for how it helps you and other people.